noiseprotocol/noise_spec/noise.md

    identically in all cases.
 This may require mandating exact behavior for handling of invalid DH public keys.

+ * **Hash collisions**:  If an attacker can find hash collisions on prologue data or the handshake hash, they may be able to perform "transcript collision" attacks that trick the parties into having different views of handshake data.
+It is important to use Noise with collision-resistant hash functions, and replace the hash function at any sign of weakness.

 14. Rationale
 =============